← Back to Summit Homepage

 Evaluate NICAM Hindcast Simulations of Tropical Cyclone Using EarthCARE Observation Jin-De Huang, AORI - University of Tokyo

-Local modification of tropical precipitation by small-scale air-sea interactions in km-scale climate models Henning Franke, MPI-M
+Small-scale air-sea interactions redistribute tropical precipitation in global km-scale climate models Henning Franke, MPI-M

 From Environments to Interactions: Evaluating Storm and Extreme-Precipitation Processes in Global Storm-Resolving Models Zhe Feng, PNNL